Table of Contents

 With working from home, IT teams need a way to help remote users troubleshoot network problems from home.
 Here’s how!

-To continuously monitor Microsoft Teams and network performance so you can proactively identify Microsoft Teams issues and fix Microsoft Teams “We’re sorry - we’ve run into an issue,” we recommend a tool like Obkio Network Performance Monitoring software, to do the work for you.
+To continuously monitor Microsoft Teams and network performance so you can proactively identify Microsoft Teams issues and fix error messages like "We're sorry - we've run into an issue," you need a tol that's fit for the job.

 Obkio monitors Microsoft and Network performance with synthetic traffic using Network Monitoring Agents.
 These unique agents can be deployed in all ends of your network to measure network metrics, identify network problems and collect the information to help you troubleshoot.